vishnudevtj/vishnudevtj.github.io/_posts/2017-05-20-dired-shell.md

 # Dired Shell Command Wizadry

 Once again Dired , `dired-do-shell-command` !
-Runs shell COMMAND on all the marked files parallel , if no marked file current file is used To run the COMMAND Asyncronously we can do `dired-do-async-shell-command` & or end the ! promt with & If there is a ‘\*’ in COMMAND, surrounded by whitespace, this runs COMMAND just once with the entire file list substituted there.
+Runs shell COMMAND on all the marked files parallel , if no marked file current file is used To run the COMMAND Asynchronously we can do `dired-do-async-shell-command` & or end the ! prompt with & If there is a ‘\*’ in COMMAND, surrounded by whitespace, this runs COMMAND just once with the entire file list substituted there.

 If there is no ‘\*’, but there is a ‘?’ in COMMAND, surrounded by whitespace, this runs COMMAND on each file individually with the file name substituted for ‘?’.